 Students who graduate from a top online MBA program in risk management prepare to enter an exciting and potentially lucrative career field.
 Risk management can lead to a variety of paths, with opportunities across many industries.
 According to PayScale, risk management managers earn an average salary of about $94,000.

-This page anchors students' search with a ranking of the top MBA programs in risk management.
+This page anchors students' search with a ranking of the top Master of Business Administration degrees in risk management.
 It contains information on what to expect from an MBA in risk management, including possible curricula, benefits, career paths, scholarship opportunities, and useful professional organizations.

 Here are the 5 Best Online MBA Programs in Risk Management: